JoniR/JrSync/README.md

 - 1.01, Fetch default list for Wunderlist from configuration file
 - 1.02, Evernote content ENML format is cleaned by strip_tags function
 - 1.03, Evernote note GUID is added to Wunderlist comment
+- 1.04, First version, Update Evernote note with "done" tag if is is completed at Wunderlist